CNCFlora/nuvem/README.md

 Little more complex, but real and faster way.

-You will need [docker](http://docker.io), [ruby](http://ruby-lang.org) and [small-ops](http://github.com/diogok/small-ops) installed, them at this directory run:
+You will need git, [docker](http://docker.io), [ruby](http://ruby-lang.org) and [small-ops](http://github.com/diogok/small-ops) installed, them at this directory run:

-    fige -d -h your_ip_here -c 'docker2etcd -u' ruby ping.rb
+    $ git clone git@github.com:CNCFlora/nuvem
+    $ cd nuvem
+    $ ./run.sh // maybe HOST=your_ip ./run.sh

-This will take time at the first run, later it gets faster.
+This will take time at the first run, them it gets faster.

-Them access it at http://yourip/entrypoint .
+Them access it at http://yourip.

 ## Deploy